Q. How can I improve the ranking of my pages in the search results?

 - Use header tags (<h1>, <h2>, etc) to define the headings in your pages.
 If you've been using font size tags to make larger text for headings, your page isn't getting the rank it should have.
 For example, <h1>English Department</h1> will get a much higher ranking than <font size="+3">English Department</font>.

-- Make sure your page is housed on one of the campus web servers and is browsable from one of the search engine's starting pages.
+- Make sure your page is housed on one of the campus web servers and is browsable from the SSU homepage (even if it takes many clicks).
 See the FAQ "Can I include my pages in the campus search engine?" for the full list of starting pages.

 - If after doing all of the above, your pages still don't show up, or show up high enough in search engine results, contact the IT Web Office and request a consultation.